sketch-hq/SketchAPI/docs/pages/plugins-document-changes.md

 excerpt: Allow plugins to respond to arbitrary changes in the document
 ---

-Starting with Sketch 59 we're introducing a way for plugin authors to listen to arbitrary changes in the document.
+Listen to arbitrary changes in a Sketch document using the `onDocumentChange` handler.
+It provides a mechanism to listen to three types of fundamental change events in documents – changes, removals and additions.

-This new API should provide a more scalable and flexible alternative to plugin [Actions](./actions).
-It provides a mechanism to listen to three types of fundamental change events in documents - changes, removals and additions.
+This API is available starting with Sketch 59 and is designed as a scalable and more flexible replacement for [_Actions_](./actions) that handle specific document changes.

 > 🚧 We're releasing this feature early to gather feedback from the community, so the API may change in future.
 Let us know what you think, [file an issue](https://github.com/BohemianCoding/SketchAPI/issues) for comments, suggestions and bug reports or send an email to [developer@sketch.com](mailto:developer@sketch.com).